farismismar/Bandswitch-DeepMIMO/README.md

-# Band Switch with Deep Learning
+# Band Switching with Deep Learning

 DeepMIMO dataset can be found from https://github.com/DeepMIMO/DeepMIMO-codes.
 Please follow the instructions listed here: http://deepmimo.net/ to access this data and use it properly.

 The use of this code is self-explanatory.

+## Version history
+9/28/2019 Initial code release